instillai/machine-learning-course/docs/source/content/deep_learning/autoencoder.rst

     dimensionality reduction model.
 -   **Regularized Autoencoders:** Instead of limiting the dimension of an autoencoder and the hidden layer size for feature learning, a loss function will be added to prevent overfitting.
-     -   **Sparse Autoencoders:** An autoencoder which has a sparsity penalty in the training loss in addition to the reconstruction error.
-They usually being used for the porpuse of other tasks such as classification.
-The loss is not as straightforward as other regularizers, and we will discuss it in another post later.
-     -   **Denoising Autoencoders (DAE):** The input of a DAE is a corrupted copy of the real input which is supposed to be reconstructed.
-Therefore, a DAE has to undo the corruption (noise) as well as reconstruction.
+-   **Sparse Autoencoders:** Sparse autoencoders allow for representing the information bottleneck without demanding a decrease in the size of the hidden layer.
+Instead, it operates based on a loss function that penalizes the activations inside a layer.
+-   **Denoising Autoencoders (DAE):** We want an autoencoder to be sufficiently sensitive to regenerate the original input but not strictly sensitive so the model can learn a generalizable encoding and decoding.
+    The approach is to insignificantly corrupt the input data with some noise with an uncorrupted data as the target output..
-     -   **Contractive Autoencoders (CAE):** The main idea behind these type of autoencoders is to learn a representation of the data which is robust to small changes in the input.
+-   **Contractive Autoencoders (CAE):** In this type of autoencoders, for small input variations, the encoded features should also be very similar.
+Denoising autoencoders force the reconstruction function to resist minor changes of the input, while contractive autoencoders enforce the encoder to resist against the input perturbation.
--   **Variational Autoencoders:** They maximize the probability of the training data instead of copying the input to the output and therefore does not need regularization to capture useful information.
+-   **Variational Autoencoders:** A variational autoencoder (VAE) presents a probabilistic fashion for explaining an observation in hidden space.
+Therefore, instead of creating an encoder which results in a value to represent each latent feature, the encoder produces a probability distribution for each hidden feature.

-In this post, we are going to create a simple Undercomplete Autoencoder in TensorFlow to learn a low dimension representation (code) of the MNIST dataset.
+In this post, we are going to design an Undercomplete Autoencoder in TensorFlow to train a low dimension representation.

 ********************************************************
 Create an Undercomplete Autoencoder
 ********************************************************

-We are going to create an autoencoder with a 3-layer encoder and 3-layer decoder.
-Each layer of encoder downsamples its input along the spatial dimensions (width, height) by a factor of two using a stride 2.
+We are working on building an autoencoder with a 3-layer encoder and 3-layer decoder.
+Each layer of encoder compresses its input along the spatial dimensions by a factor of two.
+Similarly, each segment of the decoder increases its input dimensionality by a factor of two.
-Consequently, the dimension of the code is 2(width) X 2(height) X 8(depth) = 32 (for an image of 32X32).
-Similarly, each layer of the decoder upsamples its input by a factor of two (using transpose convolution with stride 2).

 .. code-block:: python